paycoreio/docs/docs/payment-providers/index.md

 #Payment Providers connecting

-Here you can fing understandable connection guides for all implemented payment providers!

 This section is intended for mastering with the general connecting process.

 The section contains  all connecting instructions (for each provider) which will help you to: